swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-42-detect-drift-locally-with-evidently-ai.md

 Ceres, Eris, and Makemake look similar to the Moon and Mercury, and even the more ellipsoid-shaped Haumea shares their texture and aspect.
-None of them are obvious outliers and as such this makes them a realistic drift scenario.
+None of them are obvious outliers, making them a realistic drift scenario.

 The folder also contains its own `.gitignore`, so its content is ignored automatically.